danvk/literate-ts/README.md

 2. **Damage control with new TypeScript releases** As Anders has said, semantic versioning in TypeScript is pretty meaningless because the whole _point_ of new releases is to break your code (or, rather, to reveal that it was already broken).
 When the next TypeScript release comes out, are you going to re-run all your code samples through it?
-With Literate TS this is easy!
+With Literate TS this is easy.
 For reference, TypeScript 3.8 broke two of the 600 samples in [_Effective TypeScript_][ets].
 I fixed them and did a new release.
 Nothing broke with TypeScript 3.9.
 In both cases, it was a tremendous relief to know exactly what the damage was, or to know that there was no damage at all.

 3. **Comleteness**.
-You ran you code samples through TypeScript, but did you actually run all of them?
+You ran your code samples through TypeScript, but did you actually run all of them?
 Maybe you forgot one.
 Literate TS won't!
 Even the process of figuring out which code samples need to be prepended to others to form a valid compilation unit is helpful.
 If you can't create one, or the sequence is too elaborate, then something's probably wrong.